 Summer is nearly upon us, and it’s time to think about keeping the kids entertained through steamy summer days.
 We have many happy memories of school break and time spent interacting with friends or family before the distractions of electronics detached us to different corners of the house.
 Get the kids (and adults) away from the TV or video games with old-fashioned board games that offer some face-to-face bonding time as well.

 Aggravation was first developed in the 1960s, which may not seem so old to some of us, but it is a variation of Pachisi, which originated in ancient India.
 Designed for four to six players, this game can bring the whole family together around the patio dining set for warm evenings full of fun and a little competition.
 With a board made of wood and marbles, it won’t fly away like cards on those breezy evenings.
-We have made it easy to learn to play this classic game with our Aggravation Playing Guide.

 Another great game for breezy summer evenings is Chinese Checkers.
 Deceptively named, the game is not a variation of checkers and is of German, not Chinese, origin.
 It is relatively easy to learn so is a good option for younger children or as a game to introduce strategy before moving onto more challenging games such as Chess.
 The game uses marble pieces and is in the shape of a six-pointed star.
 The goal of the game is to be the first to get your pieces into the opposite star corner on the board.